Anthony van Dyck: London and death

 King Charles I was the most passionate collector of art among the Stuart kings and saw painting as a way of promoting his elevated view of the monarchy.
-In 1628, he bought the fabulous collection that the Duke of Mantua was forced to sell, and he had been trying since his accession in 1625 to bring leading foreign painters to England.
-In 1626, he was able to persuade Orazio Gentileschi to settle in England, later to be joined by his daughter Artemisia and some of his sons.
-Rubens was an especial target, who eventually in 1630 came on a diplomatic mission, which included painting, and he later sent Charles more paintings from Antwerp.
+In 1628, Charles bought the fabulous collection that the Duke of Mantua was forced to sell, and from his accession to the throne in 1625 made efforts to bring leading foreign painters to England.
+In 1626, he was able to persuade Orazio Gentileschi to settle in England, later to be joined by Orazio's daughter, Artemisia, and some of his sons.
+Charles made a special point of targeting Rubens, who eventually came in 1630 on a diplomatic mission, which included painting, and who later sent Charles further paintings from Antwerp.
 Rubens was very well-treated during his nine-month visit, during which he was knighted.
 Charles's court portraitist, Daniel Mytens, was a somewhat pedestrian Dutchman.
-Charles was very short, less than 5 ft tall, and presented challenges to a portrait artist.
+Moreover, Charles was very short, less than 5 ft tall, and presented challenges to any portrait artist.

 Van Dyck remained in touch with the English court and helped King Charles's agents in their search for pictures.
 He sent some of his own works, including a self-portrait (1623) with Endymion Porter, one of Charles's agents, his Rinaldo and Armida (1629), and a religious picture for Queen Henrietta Maria.
 He had also painted Charles's sister, Queen Elizabeth of Bohemia, at The Hague in 1632.
-In April of that year, van Dyck returned to London and was taken under the wing of the court immediately, being knighted in July and at the same time receiving a pension of £200 a year, in the grant of which he was described as principalle Paynter in ordinary to their majesties.
+In April of that year, van Dyck returned to London and was immediately taken under the wing of the court, being knighted in July and at the same time being granted a pension of £200 a year, the grant describing him as principalle Paynter in ordinary to their majesties.